 Science is taught throughout the school following the guidelines laid down by the National Curriculum.
 We aim to encourage a love of science by using a variety of practical and investigative activities and experiments.

-From Year 6, the curriculum is extended to include work from the ISEB Common Entrance syllabus.
-Pupils are taught by specialist Science teachers from Year 5 and the department includes graduates in the separate disciplines of Physics, Chemistry and Biology.
+Pupils are taught by specialist Science teachers and the department includes graduates in the separate disciplines of Physics, Chemistry and Biology.

 With purpose built, well equipped laboratories and extensive school grounds which include a variety of habitats, there is ample opportunity for investigative work to enhance the pupil’s scientific experience .